Code of ethics

-Ethics in Customer relationships
+Ethics in customer relationships:

 Members shall have a responsibility to act ethically and in the best interests of its customers.
 Members should ensure that the terms and conditions of its relationship with each customer is documented in contract form and adhere to the terms of such contractual commitments in the performance of its obligations.
 Members should always strive to provide the highest quality services to its customers; to seek business openly and honestly; to safeguard customers’ property, whether physical assets or intellectual property; and to follow accurate and transparent billing procedures.

-Ethics in employee relationships
+Ethics in employee relationships:

 Members must treat all employees with equal respect and dignity.
 Employees shall be provided with equal opportunity to develop themselves.
 Members shall ensure that evaluating people for the purpose of recruitment, training, development or promotion shall be made solely on the basis of the individual’s ability and potential relative to the needs of the job, and take into account only those matters relevant to the performance of that job.
-Members shall be committed to providing employees with a workplace that supports diversity and where employees’ differences are valued and respected.
-Discrimination and harassment, whether based on a person’s race, gender, religion, color, national origin, age, disability, marital status, sexual orientation or any other factor in the workplace against any of its employees should not be related.
+Members shall be committed to providing employees with a workplace that supports diversity, where employees’ differences are valued and respected.
+Discrimination and harassment, whether based on a person’s race, gender, religion, color, national origin, age, disability, marital status, sexual orientation or any other factor in the workplace against any of its employees should not be tolerated.

-Ethics in competitor relationships
+Ethics in competitor relationships:

 Members shall seek to outperform its competitors fairly and honestly.
 Competitive advantage should be sought based on superior professional performance and never through unethical or illegal business practices.
 Members should only use legal and ethical methods to gather competitive information.
 It is prohibited to steal proprietary information, possess trade secret information that was obtained without the owner’s consent or induce such disclosures by past or present employees of other companies.

-Ethics in third party contractors/supplier relationships
+Ethics in third party contractors/supplier relationships:

-Ethics in dealing with government and regulatory agencies
+Ethics in dealing with government and regulatory agencies:

 Members must act ethically in all dealings with government and regulatory agencies.
 Ethical breaches such as bribery, fraud, corruption must not be tolerated.
 Members must act in accordance with all applicable laws, rules and regulations in force, in respect of their business.

-Ethics in dealing with the general public
+Ethics in dealing with the general public: